vic3king/The-Big-Picture-Coorp/image-downloader/README.md

 **Download folder**

 ```
-This project needs redis to execute its bull queue system which I used for batching, So make sure to have that running first
+This project needs redis to execute its bull queue system which I used for batching to make process more efficient and fail proof, So make sure to have that running first
 quickest way would be to run this docker command

 # docker run -p 6379:6379 -it redis/redis-stack-server:latest